wismh/wind-engine/docs/sdd.md

 ### 3.3 Why a separate repo

-Ping-pong nested `engine/` under a game and put SDL next to it.
-That cannot be a submodule.
-Extracting the engine makes every remake a sibling that pins a commit of `engine`.
+Nesting `engine/` directly under one game and vendoring SDL next to it cannot be a submodule.
+A standalone repo makes every game a sibling that pins a commit of `engine`.

 ### 3.4 Public headers vs private implementation